 - Heat a skillet.
 While the pasta is cooking, heat the olive oil in a large skillet over medium-high heat.

 - Rest.
-Remove the pasta from the heat, let it sit for 2-3 minutes, then stir and serve.
+Remove the pasta from the heat, let it sit for a few minutes, then stir and serve.

 Tips for Success